 - Every finisher receives a limited edition dogtag

-Just after 4pm we will have an awards ceremony.
+We will have an awards ceremony.
 We'll have awards for our top three teams, an award for best costume, as well as a raffle for a number of sponsor provided prizes.
 At least one teammate MUST be present to win.

 Post-race party atmosphere, usually at the race venue

 2-person team is required for this event